 This form of psoriasis mainly affects the body parts, prone to constant bending.
 It’s usually found in such locations as under breasts, armpits, groin, skin folds around the genitals and buttocks etc.

 It is the most severe form of the disease.
-Pustular psoriasis is mainly characterized by occurrence of small non-infectious pus-filled blisters, which is a consequence of the struggle of the immune system to foreign agents.
+Pustular psoriasis is mainly characterized by the occurrence of small non-infectious pus-filled blisters, which is a consequence of the struggle of the immune system to foreign agents.

 In addition, psoriasis can also affect the nails.
 As a result, they become pathologically brittle and chipping; the skin in the area of the nail is inflamed.
 This eventually leads to the loss of the nail.
 Psoriasis negatively affects the joints, can lead to other very serious Disease – Psoriatic arthritis.